“We began this investigation on behalf of the families who lost loved ones under tragic circumstances …”

 With a little help from its friends, the “regulators” at the Department of Public Utilities

 It is perhaps understandable that one of the most important Massachusetts news stories of the year was buried in the avalanche of reports coming out of Washington last week.
-But Eversource Energy, a large investor-owned utility serving much of Connecticut, ...
+But Eversource Energy, a large investor-owned utility serving much of Connecticut, New ...

 I’ve recently run into back-to-back critical failures that threaten the ability of requesters, be they media or private citizens, to even obtain records at all, let alone obtain them in a timely manner.